Howard0000/raspberrypi-protonvpn-gateway/README.en.md

 ## 🧭 Goals

-* Raspberry Pi with static IP address.
+- Raspberry Pi with static IP address.
-* Pi-hole for local DNS blocking on the entire network.
+- Pi-hole for local DNS blocking on the whole network.
-* ProtonVPN connection for traffic from selected devices and/or ports.
+- ProtonVPN connection via OpenVPN for traffic from selected clients and/or ports.
-* Automatic recovery of VPN connection in case of router/network failure.
+- Automatic recovery of the VPN connection in case of router/network failure.
-* (Optional) Integration with Home Assistant via MQTT for monitoring.
+- (Optional) Integration with Home Assistant via MQTT for monitoring.

 ---

 ## 📦 Requirements

-* Raspberry Pi 3, 4 or 5 (wired network strongly recommended).
+- Raspberry Pi 3, 4 or 5 (wired connection strongly recommended).
-* Raspberry Pi OS Lite (64-bit), Bookworm or newer.
+- Raspberry Pi OS Lite (64-bit), Bookworm or newer.
-* ProtonVPN account.
+- ProtonVPN account.
-* MQTT broker (optional, only for Home Assistant integration).
+- MQTT broker (optional, only for Home Assistant integration).

+---

+## ⚠️ Important before you start
+- **IPv6**: The setup is IPv4-based.
+If IPv6 is enabled in your network, traffic may bypass the VPN.
+Either disable IPv6 on the Pi and clients, or add equivalent IPv6 firewall rules.
+- **CORRECT_GATEWAY**: In `protonvpn-gateway.sh`, set the variable `CORRECT_GATEWAY` to the IP of your router (e.g. `192.168.1.1`).
+- **CPU-temp**: Publishing CPU temperature to MQTT is **disabled by default** (`ENABLE_CPU_TEMP=false`).
+Enable it if you want to use it.

 ---